Showing posts sorted by date for query pacman. Sort by relevance Show all posts

 Which game are you most proud of?

 Without a doubt, H-Mec.
 After I did my degree, I applied to do a Masters degree in Multimedia.
 I went for an interview with the Doctor who was running the course and his first question was "What is multimedia?".
 I spoke about graphics, music, animation, co-ordinating them as well as computer science aspects.
 Of course, it led to H-Mec and the magazine reviews.
-He was impressed by the reviews and we spent a lot of time talking about it.
-H-Mec got me a place on the course to my Master's degree, and basically kick-started my professional career.
+He was impressed by the reviews, and we spent a lot of time talking about it.
+H-Mec got me a place on the course for my Master's degree, and basically kick-started my professional career.

 A few years later, I remember thinking it was quite an achievement to have written the game.
 Especially when I think about how much I'd taught myself.
 Remember, there was nothing in schools to teach kids anything about programming.
 I taught myself from magazines and library books — there was no internet!
 To go from ZX Spectrum basic to understanding blitter chips, CPU cycles, ripping music and spending months working on a game was really hard work.
-The reviews it received were astonishing and I am really proud of the work I did.
+The reviews it received were astonishing, and I am really proud of the work I did.

-My Dad was right about computers being the future and both myself and my brother work in IT.
+My Dad was right about computers being the future, and both myself and my brother work in IT.
 If my Dad hadn't sold the Beetle or used his backpay differently, my life would have been different.
 So, H-Mec definitely is the one I'm most proud of — technically impressive, decent gameplay, great reviews and helped me enormously!

 I see this screen a lot but it always makes me smile thinking about H Mec's "grilling" lol